kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 })
 </code></pre>

-Do another <code>.map()</code> loop inside the first loop, which loops over each item in an inner array.
+Run another <code>.map()</code> function inside the first loop, which loops over each item in an inner array.
 If the item is a number, place it inside the <code>numbersOnlyList</code> array, otherwise do nothing.

 In other words, when looking at the inner arrays, the <code>index</code> param will look like this at some point:
 <pre><code class="language-javascript">["Malmö", 12, 16, 9]</code></pre>